tomoversluizen/dotfiles/README.md

 ### Aliases
 I use aliases to enhance my workflow.
 Long or complicated command lines that I use frequently, are shortened in to speed up my workflow.

+The followings lines have been inserted in `.bashrc`
+Use `nano .bashrc` to insert the following lines.

 ##### Alias for testing:
 `alias test='"het is gelukt!"'`
 I use this alias to test if my dotfile is working.